 Let’s take a closer look at how today’s technology is helping those with a hearing loss.
 Below are five technology advances that have made a big difference in how people hear and connect to the world around them.

-- Rechargeable batteries.
 Say goodbye to the tedious chore of changing batteries.
-Today’s hearing aids come with rechargeable batteries and portable chargers.
+Today’s hearing aids come with rechargeable batteries and portable chargers like our Beltone Amaze Hearing Aids that come with the Beltone Amaze Charger!
 Ensuring your devices are ready to wear couldn’t be easier.
 Simply charge them overnight and they will be ready for you in the morning.
 Some models even feature batteries and chargers that can be ready to go another 8 hours with only 30 minutes of charge time.

-- Smartphone apps make it easy.
 Check and control your hearing devices with just a tap on your phone’s screen – no one will even know!
 You can check your battery status or easily adjust the volume to a suitable level.
 More advanced fine-tuning features include the ability to control speech focus, noise, and wind filters.
 Misplaced your hearing aids?
-Not a problem – some apps offer a “find my hearing aid” feature.
+Not a problem – some apps offer a “find my hearing aid” feature – like the Beltone HearMax App which is compatible with most Beltone hearing aids.
 (Big sigh of relief!)

-At Beltone Hearing, with 43 locations throughout Michigan and Ohio, our friendly team will assess your hearing and determine the best hearing solution for you.
-To learn more about the latest in hearing aid technology and find an office near you, please visit https://beltonehearingaid.com/locations/
+At Beltone Hearing, with 52 locations throughout Michigan and Ohio, our friendly team will assess your hearing and determine the best hearing solution for you.
+Click on the links to learn more about the latest in hearing aid technology and find an office near you.